CopernicaMarketingSoftware/Documentation/Publisher/en/selections-settings.md

-# Managemenet options for selections
+# Management options for selections

 Apart from creating and deleting, there's more you can do to manage your selections.
 Below, you'll find an overview of management options